Customer experience personalization tips that won't frighten your customers

 Most people would say it's hard to make it through the day without getting the sense that companies are watching them from the shadows.
 When brands are intrusive or a little too on the mark with their messaging and ads, it reminds consumers that when using computers, mobile phones and the internet in general, they're providing them with a peek at their preferences and behaviors.

-But when businesses get too personal with their customers, the effect can be a bit spooky.
+But when businesses get too personal with their customers, the effect can be a bit frightening.

 So much data it will give you goosebumps